So your heels pop up when you squat. Every fitness influencer says this is “wrong.”

 This mentality is a big part of physical autonomy.

-Exercises to Help Get You Squat with Your Heels Down
+More Exercises to Help You Keep Your Heels Down in Squats

-There are a variety of factors in being able to squat deeply with your heels down such as:
+There are a variety of factors that can affect your ability to squat deeply with your heels flat:

 - Overall strength